mightymaxworks/pickleplus/FINAL-ES-DEPLOYMENT-GUIDE.md

 - Check the logs for specific error messages
 - Verify DATABASE_URL is correctly set in environment variables
-- Ensure PORT is set to 8080 (or the port will default to 8080)
+- Ensure PORT is set to 80 (which is the default port for HTTP traffic)
 - Confirm the database connection is working